prisma-labs/graphql-framework-experiment/docs/README.md

 # Introduction

-`nexus-future` is a framework for building GraphQL APIs in Node.
+`nexus` is a framework for building GraphQL APIs in Node.

-Here are some of the things `nexus-future` cares about:
+Here are some of the things `nexus` cares about:

 - Delightful developer experience
 - A CLI supporting devlopment lifecycle workflows